Immigration information

 Before you start working in Canada, you will need a Social Insurance Number (SIN).
 A SIN is a nine-digit number that you need to work in Canada, to file taxes or to have access to government programs and benefits.

-The International Centre hosts sessions where you can apply for your SIN, so check our events page for dates.
+The International Centre hosts sessions where you can apply for your SIN, so check our resources page for event dates.
 You can also apply for a SIN in person at a Service Canada office.
 Bring one of the following documents to apply:

 If you are an international student, be sure you understand the eligibility requirements to work in Canada by reading the sections below.